-Our water and wastewater services are governed by various federal and state environmental protection, health and safety laws, and regulations.
+Our water and wastewater services are governed by various federal and state environmental protection, health and safety laws and regulations.
 These provisions establish criteria for drinking water and for discharges of water, wastewater and airborne substances.
 The Environmental Protection Agency promulgates numerous nationally applicable standards, including maximum contaminant levels (MCLs) for drinking water.
-We believe we are currently in compliance with all of the MCLs promulgated to date but we can give no assurance that we will continue to comply with all water quality requirements.
+We believe we are currently in compliance with all of the MCLs promulgated to date.
+Although we have a rigorous water quality assurance program in place, we cannot guarantee that we will continue to comply with all standards.
 If we violate any federal or state regulations or laws governing health and safety, we could be subject to substantial fines or otherwise sanctioned.